 Simply because the houses we lived in were sold.

-The kind of expenses you don't have time to save for when you're given notice.
+Those are the kinds of costs you do not always have time to save for when you are given notice.

 The Math of Avoiding Homelessness